TheSpanishBread/Projects/Responsive Web Design Principles/README.md

-I created this page based off from the structure of my previous project, Applied Accessibility.
-This time I applied Responsive Web Design Principles.
-Making elements in the page adjust accordingly to the viewport.
+This page is created to test what I have learned in freecodecamp's Responsive Web Design with respect to the Odin Project's Web Development 101 course.
+This uses Responsive Web Design principles compatible with resolutions under 400px.
+The structure is based off from my Applied Accessibility project.